-Concurrent enrollment in MUSI 1117; Prerequisite: grade of "C" or better in MUSI 1311 and 1116 or department head approval Type: ACAD
+grade of "C" or better in MUSI 1311 and 1116 or department head or "C" or better in MUSI 1117 or

-MUSI 2116 Sight Singing and Ear Training III 2:2:1
+MUSI 2116 Sight Singing and Ear Training III

 Singing tonal music in treble, bass, alto, and tenor clefs.
 Aural study, including dictation, of rhythm, melody, and diatonic harmony.
 Coordinated with materials in MUSI 2311.
 Extensive use of the computer in aural skill development.